.jpg)

 Sit back and relax as we host you on board The Spiral Express.
 Your journey to National Park or Ohakune and return today will encompass some of the most spectacular scenery as well as experiencing incredible engineering feats from the turn of the last century.
 We go from city sights into and through the King Country, then venture deep into the Central Plateau before our leisurely journey home.

 Departing Hamilton, settle into your seat while we serve you a complimentary tea/coffee/water/juice and a light snack.
-Journeying through the fertile farmlands of South Waikato, we will be making stops at Te Awamutu, Otorohanga and Te Kuiti for passengers.
+Journeying through the fertile farmlands of South Waikato, we will be making stops at Te Awamutu and Otorohanga for passengers.
 Beyond Te Kuiti, we continue our journey through the King Country.
 First, we cross over the Waiteti viaduct, built in 1889 and measuring 127m long and 36m high - the very first of many viaducts on the "Main Trunk Line" to be opened.
 We continue to climb steep grades through rugged farm lands and forests whilst weaving our way around rock faces until we reach the Poro-O-Tarao tunnel, the longest tunnel we travel through today at over 1.2km long.

 Descending out of the Poro-O-Tarao tunnel, you might catch a first glimpse of Mt Ruapehu as we descend through to Waimiha and shortly after, the Ongarue River valley.
 The Ongarue river will guide us through the settlements of Ongarue, Okahukura and Tangarakau and into Taumarunui.
 Passing through Taumarunui marks the start of our long climb to National Park, the entrance to the Central Plateau.
 Following the Whanganui and Whakapapa rivers, eventually we mark the final part of our ascent when we arrive at Raurimu.